 Free Intro to Embroidery

 Sign up to the email list and get exclusive access to my intro to embroidery mini-course/resource!
-This includes a free teacup pattern stencil along with a whole page full of information to get you started.
+This includes a free teacup pattern stencil along with a whole page full of information about embroidery.
+You’ll also get occasional emails delivered straight to your inbox that are tailored to beginners learning how to embroider.

 Hand Embroidery Kits and Patterns for Beginners

-I know this is a ton of information, and it’s definitely not expected of you to read all of these articles in one day!
-But I truly hope that these tutorials help you on your journey of learning how to embroider!
+Lastly, I know this is a ton of information, but I truly hope that these tutorials help you on your journey of learning how to embroider!